morhogeg/ai-strategy-brief/README.md

 • **Signal Hunter** – scans curated AI sources and selects updates with real code and implementation value.

-• **Relevance Scorer** – ranks each update based on how actionable and buildable it is for agentic systems or RAG workflows.
+• **Relevance Scorer** – ranks each update based on how actionable and buildable it is for agentic systems or RAG.

 • **Action Generator** – turns top-ranked updates into 30–60 min hands-on coding tasks with clear outcomes.